jsteele22/telescopes/docs/ota/lunt_usage.md

 The OTA should already mounted and balanced.

-For casual solar observing, precise alignment is not neccesary, but the sun will drift out of view.
-When using the scope for a group, it is best to put some effort into a more pcecise alignment.
+For casual solar observing, precise alignment is not neccesary, but the sun will drift out of view more quickly.
+When using the scope for a group, it is best to put more effort into aligning the scope precisely..

 ## Easy Alignment